 If you have overripe bananas but aren’t ready to bake with them yet, freeze them to use later!
 When ready, take them out of the freezer, let them come to room temperature, dry out the excess moisture with a paper towel and start measuring the amount called for in the recipe.

-If you make these almond flour muffins I would love to hear your opinion!
-Please leave a comment and rating below.
+If you make these banana muffin recipe I would love to hear your opinion so please leave a comment and rating below.

 🎥 Recipe video

 Subscribe to my YouTube channel

 - Preheat the oven to 350°F and line a standard size muffin tin with baking cups.